Barcode printer

 A barcode printer is a computer peripheral for printing barcode labels or tags that can be attached to, or printed directly on, physical objects.
 Barcode printers are commonly used to label cartons before shipment, or to label retail items with UPCs or EANs.

 The most common barcode printers employ one of two different printing technologies.
 Direct thermal printers use a printhead to generate heat that causes a chemical reaction in specially designed paper that turns the paper black.
 Thermal transfer printers also use heat, but instead of reacting the paper, the heat melts a waxy or resin substance on a ribbon that runs over the label or tag material.
 The heat transfers ink from the ribbon to the paper.
 Direct thermal printers are generally less expensive, but they produce labels that can become illegible if exposed to heat, direct sunlight, or chemical vapors.

 Barcode printers are designed for different markets.
 Industrial barcode printers are used in large warehouses and manufacturing facilities.
 They have large paper capacities, operate faster and have a longer service life.
 For retail and office environments, desktop barcode printers are most common.

+Uses of barcode printers

+A barcode printer is a specialized device designed to create and print barcodes, which are machine-readable codes consisting of parallel lines or a matrix of squares.
+These barcodes serve various purposes across different industries.
+Some common uses of barcode printers include: